 - Thinking about your lifestyle and possibly considering some changes.
 Are you drinking a lot of alcohol?
 Do you smoke?
 Are you getting enough exercise?
 Making changes to lead a healthier lifestyle will not only benefit your overall health, but can also (bonus!) improve your sex life.

 - Talking with a counselor or therapist.
 There may be other issues in your life that are affecting your sexual desire.
 A trained professional can help you figure out if there are steps you may take to address these issues.
-Columbia students may call x4-2878 or go to Counseling and Psychological Services to make an appointment.

 Medical Treatment Options: